-Thus, web design and development companies in and around the world prefer to use the HTML5 standard these days and avoid Java at all costs.
-Most notably, Java based websites not Android or iOS compatible!
+Thus, web design and development companies around the world prefer to use the HTML5 standard these days and avoid Java at all costs.
+Most notably, Java-based websites are not Android or iOS compatible!

 Thus, the decision taken by Oracle is plausible and will make way for a better, agile, secure and faster web.

 Have a Java-based website that you need to be redesigned?
 Contact us.

 Hexadesigns is a Kolkata-based website design company.
 We design, redesign and develop websites.
 Build custom software, eCommerce, and mobile apps and do digital marketing.Next PostPrevious Post